 My first post is a Cuban set from 2000.
 First stamp depicts "Rumba caliente" and the second "Cachumba", so I searched the web to find musical examples of these two.

-n Romania, the winter holiday season is truly in full-swing from December 24 to January 7.
+The following set as well as the Moldova's souvenir sheet depicts several Romanian winter traditions.
+In Romania, the winter holiday season is truly in full-swing from December 24 to January 7.
 Highlights include: Christmas Day, New Year and Epiphany, with their respective eves.
 The most important feature of these celebrations is their unique variety of colorful Romanian customs, traditions, and believes, of artistic, literary, musical, and other folklore events, which make the winter holidays some of the most original and spectacular spiritual manifestations of the Romanian people.

 The Caroling